 In specific, this method may be more applicable in industries where there is high competition and excess returns move towards zero.

 Below is the no-growth perpetuity approach to calculate terminal value:

 FV of TV = FCF / r

 Here, we're taking the final year cash flow generated by the business and dividing it by our discount rate.
 Again, the "r" here would be your required rate of return or the WACC if you're calculating a buy price, or the risk-free rate for intrinsic value calculations.

-Discounting this back will give you the present terminal value figure:
+Discounting this back (as with the exit multiple method) will give you the present terminal value figure:

 From a conservative value investor perspective, using a perpetuity with no growth makes sense as you're recognizing the company will likely continue to produce cash flow after your forecast growth period.
 In other words, we do not assume that the company will just stop existing (like the exit multiple approach), which is safe to assume for most companies with an economic moat and strong past performance, among other things.

 So, by being conservative and not assuming any growing cash flows after the forecast period, investors may be able to more accurately value companies and protect their downside.